abdullahep23/Aqeel-s-Vault/README.md

 This tool is inspired by the article:
 **[How to decrypt Chrome password with Python?](https://medium.com/@yicongli/how-to-decrypt-chrome-password-with-python-4a42ab2a038d)**
 by **Yicong**, published on January 5, 2021.

----

-This markdown text is structured clearly, emphasizing the post-exploitation use of the tool, how to install it without Git, and provides both CLI and GUI instructions for Windows systems.